-How Borrowing a Loan Impacts Your Credit Score
+How Borrowing a Loan Affects Your Credit Score

-A loan is money that one person (the lender) gives to another person (the borrower) with a promise that a repayment will be made.
+A loan is money that one person (the lender) gives to another person (the borrower) with a promise that a repayment will be made within a certain time period.
 When you take out a loan, you typically sign a contract agreeing to make a certain number of payments for a certain amount of money to be paid by a specific date each month.

-In a broad sense, credit is the trust or belief that you’ll repay the money you borrow.
+In a broad sense, credit represents the trust or belief that you’ll repay the money you borrow.
 You’re said to have good credit when lenders believe you’ll repay your debts (and other financial obligations) on time.
-However, bad credit implies that it's not likely you will pay your bills on time to the creditor.
+Bad credit, on the other hand, implies that it's not likely you will pay your bills to the creditor on time.
 Your credit is based on how you've handled your previous debt obligations.
-If you've historically paid on time, lenders have more trust that you'll pay any new debts on time.
+If you've historically paid on time, lenders have more trust that you'll continue to do so.

-Your payments on a loan (and even undertaking the loan itself) has an impact on your credit—more specifically, your credit score which is a numeric snapshot of your credit history at a given point in time.
+Your payments on a loan (and even undertaking the loan itself) have an impact on your credit—more specifically, your credit score, which is a numeric snapshot of your credit history at a given point in time.

 Loan Applications Impact Your Credit

 Did you know that just applying for a loan can lower your credit score, even if it's only by a few points?
-That’s because 10% of your credit score comes from the number of credit-based applications you make.
+That’s because about 10% of your credit score comes from the number of credit applications you make.

-Each time you apply for credit, an inquiry is placed on your credit report showing that a business has reviewed your credit report.
-Several inquiries, especially in a short period of time, may indicate that you are in desperate need of a loan or that you’re taking on more loan debt than you can handle—neither of which is good.
+Each time you apply for credit, an inquiry is placed on your credit report showing that a business has reviewed your credit history.
+Several inquiries, especially in a short period of time, may indicate that you are in desperate need of a loan or that you’re taking on more loan debt than you can handle—neither of which is good for your credit score.

-If you’re shopping around for a mortgage loan or auto loan, you have a grace period during which multiple loan inquiries don’t affect your credit score.
-Even after you’ve finished your rate shopping, the loan inquiries are treated as a single application rather than several applications.
-That window of time is between 14 and 45 days depending on which credit score the lender checking your score is using.
+If you’re shopping around for a mortgage loan or auto loan, you have a grace period during which multiple loan inquiries won't each have an effect on your credit score.
+Even after you’ve finished your rate shopping, the loan inquiries are treated as a single application rather than several.
+That window of time is between 14 and 45 days, depending on which credit score the lender checking your score is using.
 Therefore, you should aim to keep your loan shopping within a small frame of time to lessen the impact on your credit score.

 Timely Loan Payments Raise Credit Scores